-Interviews for 2023 entry (or deferred entry in 2024) will take place online.
+Our interviews for 2024 entry (or deferred entry in 2025) will take place online.

 Although interviews take place towards the end of the application process, it’s important to remember that they aren’t a ‘final hurdle’ and that performance at interview alone doesn’t determine the outcome of an application.

 For the majority of subjects there will be two interviews of 20-30 minutes each.
 For some subjects there may be a single interview of no more than 45 minutes.
 Interview panels will consist of a mix of subject specialists and generalists.
 See What do interviews involve? for further information about interview question styles.

 - what platform we’ll be using (Zoom)

 - details of how to access your interview on the day

 - a device with a webcam and microphone (make sure your device is fully charged/plugged in and you’ve tested the webcam/microphone in advance)

 - a good internet connection (close down any unused applications and ask others to avoid using the internet so that your connection is as strong as possible)

 You do not have to be in your school/college for your interview; you are welcome to choose a location that suits you best.
 This could be your home, a friend’s house, or a parent’s place of work, for example.